mongodb/specifications/source/auth/tests/mongodb-oidc.md

 [environment](https://github.com/mongodb-labs/drivers-evergreen-tools/blob/master/.evergreen/auth_oidc/README.md),
 source the `secrets-export.sh` file and use the associated env variables in your tests.

+The default client should set the appropriate `ENVIRONMENT` `authMechanism` property and include a callback that gets the appropriate token for the given environment.

 ### Callback Authentication

 **1.1 Callback is called during authentication**

-- Create a `MongoClient` configured with an OIDC callback that implements the `ENVIRONMENT:test` logic.
+- Create an OIDC configured client.
 - Perform a `find` operation that succeeds.
 - Assert that the callback was called 1 time.
 - Close the client.

 **1.2 Callback is called once for multiple connections**

-- Create a `MongoClient` configured with an OIDC callback that implements the `ENVIRONMENT:test` logic.
+- Create an OIDC configured client.
 - Start 10 threads and run 100 `find` operations in each thread that all succeed.
 - Assert that the callback was called 1 time.
 - Close the client.